rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-012/index.md

 been done on animations and quadrupeds.
 Networking has switched to a new system.
 Significant improvements have been made to pathfinding system to improve fast quadruped movement.
 Particle systems are being implemented and optimized.
 A crafting GUI has been added.
-Translations have stabalized significantly, and there is a framework for translators to know what needs to be done.
+Translations have stabilized significantly, and there is a framework for translators to know what needs to be done.

 ![Fire particles](veloren-fire.gif)